Featuring Magnascent (Nascent) Iodine

 - Next, keep in mind that your body loses about 1 mg per day of Iodine in the normal course of living.
 So, if you want to bring your Iodine storage level (or saturation) up to 100% in six months time, you will need to add 183 to 1,743 (=1,926).
 The 183 is to replace the 1 mg loss per day during those six months.

 - Next convert milligrams to drops and divide by number of days.
 There are .4 mg of Iodine in each drop.
 So, divide 1,926 by .4 and you will need to take 4,815 drops over that six month period, which is 26 drops per day... and you could take that as 5 drops, five times a day, or 7 drops, four times a day, or 8 drops three times a day, or 13 drops twice a day.
+It is best to work with a wellness professional who is well versed in iodine supplementation.

 - However, please start at a very low dosage initially (1 drop once a day for a few days and then 1 drop twice a day for a few days), and increase the dosage from there until reaching the target dosage (increasing slowly enough that you never experience discomfort).